-Performance appraisal is planned,developed and implemented through a series of steps
+Performance appraisal process is planned, Developed and Implemented through a series of steps as show below:

-Once performance standards are established, it is necessary to communicate these expectations; employees should not have guess what is expected of them.
-Too many jobs have vague performance standards, and the problem is compounded when these standards are set in isolated and without employee input.
-Communication is a two way street-mere information transfer from supervisor to employee is not communication.
+- Mutually Set Measurable Goals: Once performance standards are established, it is necessary to communicate these expectations; employees should to guess what is expected of them.
+Too many jobs have vague performance standards, and the problem is compounded when these standards are set in isolation and without employee input.
+Communication is a two-way street-mere information transfer from supervisor to employee is not communication.

-- Compare Actual Performance with Standards: The fourth step in the appraisal process is the comparison of actual performance with standards.
-This step notes deviations between standard performance and actual performance so that we can proceed to the next step.
+- Compare Actual Performance with Standards: The fourth step in the appraisal process in the comparison of actual performance with standards.
+This step notes deviations between standard performance and actual performance so that we can the next step.

 - Discuss the Appraisal with the Employee: This step involves discussion of the appraisal with the employee.
 One of the most challenging tasks facing appraisers is to present an accurate assessment to the employee.
 Appraising performance may touch on one of the most emotionally charged activities-evaluation of another individual’s contribution and ability.
-The impression that employees receive about their assessment has a strong impact on their self-esteem and,importantly. on their subsequent performance.
+The impression that employees receive about their assessment has a strong impact on their self-esteem and importantly, on their subsequent performance.
 Of course, conveying good news is considerably easier for both the appraiser and the employee than convying bad news.
 In this context, the appraisal discussion can have negative as well as positive motivational consequences.

-- If Necessary, Initiate Corrective Action: The final step in the appraisal is the identification of corrective action where necessary.
-Corrective action can be of two types- One is immediate and deal predominantly with symptoms,and the other is basic and delves into causes.
-Immediate corrective action is often described as “putting out fires”, Whereas basic corrective action touches the source of deviation and seeks to adjust the difference permanently.
+- If Necessary, Initiate Corrective Action: The final step in the appraisal in the identification of corrective action where necessary.
+Corrective action can be of two types-one is immediate and deals predominantly with symptoms.
+And the other is basic and delves into causes.
+Immediate corrective action is often described as “putting out fires”